 - Assignees will appear blank if User Email Visibility is not set to Public within Jira Cloud settings

 Updating your project

-Records can be updated within Airtable by manually running the Jira Cloud block from the blocks dashboard.
-In addition to updating records, you are able to clearly the last time records were imported from Jira.
+Records can be updated within Airtable by manually running the Jira Cloud app from the apps dashboard.
+In addition to updating records, you are able to clearly see the last time records were imported from Jira.

 - Multiple Select and Single Select fields need to be manually updated to add any new selections to match Jira prior to any subsequent imports